StasBratanich/BullPgiaGame/README.md

 <h1 align="center">BullPgiaGame</h1>

-This Project was made in with .NET Framework in C# langugae
+This Project was made with .NET Framework in C# langugae

 ## 🌟 Game Rules :